Upcoming Webinars

 How many continuing education hours are required during a reporting period?

-Physical Therapists: PTs licensed in Tennessee must complete thirty (30) hours of CE within two (2) years.
+Physical therapists licensed in Tennessee must complete thirty (30) hours of CE within two (2) years.

-New Licensees: For applicants approved for initial licensure by examination shall be considered proof of sufficient competence to constitute compliance with this rule for the initial period of licensure except for the ethics and jurisprudence education requirements.
+For applicants approved for initial licensure by examination shall be considered proof of sufficient competence to constitute compliance for the initial period of licensure except for the ethics and jurisprudence education requirements.
 Applicants approved for initial licensure by examination must successfully complete four (4) hours of ethics and jurisprudence education during their initial period of licensure.

 Can CE credits be carried over into the next reporting period?